mbekkomo/warna/README.md

 For Windows 10 before build 14393 (Anniversary update) or before Windows 10, requires [ANSICON](https://github.com/adoxa/ansicon) to patch.

+Not required if it's running on Command Prompt (not the `cmd.exe`), Powershell terminal, or Windows Terminal.

 ### `raw_apply`

 > [!NOTE]